OxCGRT/Australia-covid-policy/README.md

 **NOTE:** for Australian subnational data that is directly comparable with our country-level data, please visit our [OxCGRT/covid-policy-tracker](https://github.com/OxCGRT/covid-policy-tracker) repository.

-This is a project from the [Blavatnik School of Government](https://www.bsg.ox.ac.uk), drawing on the [Blavatnik School of Government OxCGRT](https://www.bsg.ox.ac.uk/covidtracker).
+This is a project from the [Blavatnik School of Government](https://www.bsg.ox.ac.uk) in collaboration with the [Australian National University](https://www.anu.edu.au/)  drawing on the [Blavatnik School of Government OxCGRT](https://www.bsg.ox.ac.uk/covidtracker).

 More information is available on the project's website: [https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker).